Skip to main content

 “I saw my life branching out before me like the green fig tree in the story.
 From the tip of every branch, like a fat purple fig, a wonderful future beckoned and winked.
 One fig was a husband and a happy home and children, and another fig was a famous poet and another fig was a brilliant professor, and another fig was Ee Gee, the amazing editor, and another fig was Europe and Africa and South America, and another fig was Constantin and Socrates and Attila and a pack of other lovers with queer names and offbeat professions, and another fig was an Olympic lady crew champion, and beyond and above these figs were many more figs I couldn’t quite make out.
 I saw myself sitting in the crotch of this fig tree, starving to death, just because I couldn’t make up my mind which of the figs I would choose.
 I wanted each and every one of them, but choosing one meant losing all the rest, and, as I sat there, unable to decide, the figs began to wrinkle and go black, and, one by one, they plopped to the ground at my feet.”

-While I will never fully shake the weight of “What Now?”, I’ve decided to approach my labyrinth of choices by embracing the inevitability of mistakes and uncertainties along the way.
-As long as I am making my decisions for me, and not my ego or external validation, I think I may be on the right track, regardless of where I end up.
+While I’ll probably never fully shake the weight of “What Now?”, I’ve decided to approach my labyrinth of choices by embracing the inevitability of mistakes and uncertainties along the way.
+To trust that as long as I am making decisions rooted in honesty and self-respect, I think I may be on the right track, regardless of where I end up.
+Let’s not forget that in our twilight years, as we sit by the window in our rocking chairs, it is our own reflection that will greet us.
+In the end, learning to be at peace with the person you wake up to each day might just be the most important choice of all.